Cries in the Night: Box office

+Critical response

+Michael Walsh of The Province praised the film for its moody cinematography but felt the screenplay was too derivative of Alfred Hitchcock's Psycho (1960), summarizing: "Burdened with a bland, obvious script and unwilling to indulge itself in truly explicit violence, [It] is neither mysterious nor particularly shocking.
+It ends up being a mild-mannered Psycho clone."
+Robert C. Trussell of The Kansas City Star gave the film an unfavorable review, remarking that it contained uninspired dialogue and poor character development, ultimately deeming it "so boring it could be recommended for heart patients."
+Allan Ulrich of the San Francisco Examiner also described the film as lacking in suspense and excitement, writing that the plotting was "predictable, the denouement tiresome, the violence perfunctory."

+Alternately, Kevin Thomas of the Los Angeles Times praised the film for its empathetic character portrayals and "realistic Canadian style," as well as for Hawtrey's performance and the "capable supporting cast."

 The film has received mixed to positive reception in recent years, with AllMovie, in their summary of the film, stating that "...Funeral Home serves up a generous supply of shudders even for non-fans of the horror genre."
-In a retrospective analysis, critic and film historian John Kenneth Muir said the film is "slow as molasses and lacking in both surprises and punch," and negatively compared it to imitating Alfred Hitchcock's Psycho (1960).
+In a retrospective analysis, critic and film historian John Kenneth Muir said the film is "slow as molasses and lacking in both surprises and punch," and negatively compared it to imitating Hitchcock's Psycho (1960).

 Thomas Ellison of Retro Slashers.net gave the film a positive review, stating that "Funeral Home is the type of slasher that relies on story and actor performances...Fruet takes a much more atmospheric route."
 However that the ending "...borrows too heavily from another slasher film."

+Accolades

+Cries in the Night was nominated for three Genie Awards: